 About Dragonfly Publishing

 Dragonfly Publishing is a registered sole proprietorship self-publishing business in British Columbia, BC.
 It is an offshoot of Moon Willow Press, where I have traditionally published other authors.
 I closed submissions for a while there so that I could concentrate more on writing, and now I’ve partnered with Stormbird Press, in Australia, which will be acquiring many MWP titles.

-You will find many free stories and a few MMO ideas here at the site as well!
+You will find many free stories, blog posts, and a few MMO ideas here at the site!
 See Other Writings and Projects.